xianhuazhou/NotifyMe/README.md

 ## Features

-* Monitoring processes, if any of processes stopped for whatever reasons, it can notify you and restart the stopped processes automatically.
+* Monitoring processes, if any of processes stopped for whatever reasons, it can notify you and restart the stopped processes automatically if needed.
 * Run programs in every x seconds as cron jobs.
 * Checking tasks as Nagios does but without interface.

+*Notice: you need root permission to play aroung with notifyme*

 ## Installation